testuserongithubxd/STEALTHAPI/README.md

 ### ImGui Drawing

-Draw commands render through the Stealth overlay (ImGui) — they are **not visible** in FiveM screenshots, screen shares, or server-side anti-cheat screen captures.
+Draw commands render through the Stealth overlay (ImGui) — they are **not visible** in screenshots, screen shares, or server-side anti-cheat screen captures.
 All coordinates use normalized screen space (0.0–1.0).

 **Important:** Drawing must happen inside a `BeginDraw` / `EndDraw` pair every frame.
 If you skip `EndDraw`, nothing renders.
 If you skip `BeginDraw`, old frames stay on screen.